Leopard's Kopje: Pottery

 Excavations of Leopard's Kopje have primarily focused on ceramic analysis.
 The middle Iron Age brought about a shift from communal ownership of pottery to private ownership.
 Leopard's Kopje ceramic style is known for being multidimensional, with incised and excised bands.
 Shallow bowls and plates, jars with triangles, and beakers with high burnished necks are also typical.
 In Robinson's 1961 excavation alone, 182 pottery fragments were uncovered.
 The most common vessel found was a shouldered pot with a concave neck and either an incised ladder pattern or a chevron pattern.
 These motifs were created with incisions or stabs, rather than comb-stamping.
 Few of the burnished beakers and bowls found were decorated.

 Stone buildings

 Settlements throughout the larger Leopard's Kopje region feature stone buildings.
 The prevalence of these stone structures is the inspiration behind the name "Zimbabwe," which means "houses of stone."
 Evidence of stone buildings were found by Huffman at the Refuge phase level.
 The evolution from earthen houses to stone buildings is an indication of social changes, much like the introduction of larger cattle herds.

 Associated sites

-The area associated with the Leopard’s Kopje region stretches from just south of Belingwe, Zimbabwe, down to the Limpopo River.
-Archaeological sites in the region date to between 950-1100 AD.
+The area associated with the Leopard's Kopje region stretches from just south of Belingwe, Zimbabwe, down to the Limpopo River.
+Archaeological sites in the region date to between 650-1100 AD.
 The six type sites that have been selected as most representative of the Leopard's Kopje culture are Zhizo Hill, York Ranch, Leopard's Kopje, Taba Zikamambo, Woolandale Estate Midden Mounds, and Enyandeni Farm.
-Other notable associated sites include Mapela Hill(South western Zimbabwe), K2(located in Vhembe District Municipality), Khami, Mapungubwe, and Bambandyanalo.
+Other notable associated sites include Mapela Hill, K2 or Bambandyanalo, Khami, and Mapungubwe.